 Because this condition is infectious in etiology, urethritis is commonly found as part of other infectious syndromes, such as epididymitis, orchitis, prostatitis, or urinary tract infections.
 Patients with untreated urethritis might develop ascending urinary tract infection and bacteremia.
 This can lead to the development of pneumonia.

 The most important role of history-taking in the patient presenting with urethritis is to determine whether the condition is most likely a sexually transmitted disease or not.
 When taking a sexual history, one should not be judgmental.

 There are certain sexual practices that are known to either increase or decrease the risk of acquiring sexually transmitted diseases.
 For instance, the use of condoms is known to lower the risk of urethritis and sexually transmitted diseases.
 On the other hand, using chemical spermicides might cause urethral irritation and mimic urethritis.

-Another sensitive topic to discuss while taking history is sexual orientation.
+Another sensitive topic to discuss while taking the history is sexual orientation.
 Homosexual men are at an increased risk of developing urethritis.
-Finally, previous history of sexually transmitted diseases can put the patient at an increased risk of developing recurrent urethritis.
+Finally, a previous history of sexually transmitted diseases can put the patient at an increased risk of developing recurrent urethritis.